How to Install a Garden Drainage System (and When)

 Signs that you have a waterlogged garden

-It’s very likely that you will recognise a soggy garden when you see one.
+It’s very likely that you will recognise a soggy lawn or garden when you see one.
 Some of the symptoms include multiple puddles caused by rain that have trouble draining, squelching sounds upon stepping on the soil, reed or similar plants growing in the lawn, and the presence of moss.

 10 factors that can lead to poor drainage